 Description: This course presents a detailed investigation of the "Big Ideas" of Calculus: limits, derivatives, integrals and the Fundamental Theorem of Calculus.
 Students will use tables and graphs to estimate limits and will also compute various limits, including one-sided limits, limits at infinity and infinite limits.
 Limits will be applied to understand the behavior of functions with regard to asymptotes and continuity.
 Students will use tables and graphs to estimate derivatives and will eventually develop the definition of the derivative using limits.
 Derivatives will be used to find instantaneous rates of change of functions, as well as features of graphs.
 Major applications of the derivative will include rectilinear motion, related rates, optimization and graph sketching.
 Students will use geometry to estimate definite integrals and will eventually develop the limit-based definition of the integral.
 Students will apply the Fundamental Theorem of Calculus to understand the link between integration and differentiation, as well to efficiently compute integral values.
 Major applications of the integral will include area, volume, motion, accumulation and solving separable differential equations.
-Students will develop organizational and analytical skills in problem solving and presentation of work.
 Students will spend a significant amount of class time reviewing for the Advanced Placement AB Calculus Exam, which they are required to take in the last month of the course.